 There are two options for creating dates & times for your event: basic and advanced timeslots.
 Basic timeslot creation works best for daily events with longer running times, or setting up a single full season period.
 Advanced timeslots, on the other hand, let you quickly and easily set up multiple timeslots per day, and let you repeat these as regularly scheduled times into the future.

 The basic timeslot creator is displayed when you first create your event or enter the editor.
 This simply offers two fields to fill in: the Start Time and End Time for your event timeslot, and is best used to set up events with one timeslot spanning multiple days or events with one daily timeslot.
 Enter the time your event opens in the Start Time, and the time your event closes for the End Time, then hit the Save button to generate your timeslot.
-Once you have created your timeslot you will be able to edit its options, including on-sale dates and available ticket types, as well as repeat this same timeslot on future days.
+Once you have created your timeslot you will be able to edit its options, including Sale Start and End Date & Time (when tickets will actually go on sale), the Ticket Limit (maximum number of tickets sold for that time slot, regardless of ticket type), Custom Timeslot Text (if you'd like a different text to display for a particular time, say "Saturday Evening at 8PM", or "Any Night We're Open in October") and available ticket types (the tickets you'd like available for each time slot), as well as repeat this same timeslot on future days.

 The advanced timeslots creator can be accessed by clicking the "Advanced Timeslots" button in the Dates & Times section of the event editor.
 This opens up an expanded list of options to set up timed ticketing throughout the day.
 Use the advanced timeslot creator to more quickly set up an event with multiple timeslots offered each day.
 In addition to the start and end time for the day you can also set up individual timeslot duration and a buffer between event times, as well as repeat regularly scheduled timeslots into the future right at the time you first create the timeslots.